johnathanvman/F6/index.md

 		}else if(((s[1] < 100 && s[2] >= 100)||(s[1] >= 100 && s[2] < 100)) && map[party.y][party.x].hostile){
 		// DIFF HOSTILE
 			if(s[3] == 1){//FUCK
+				if(unit(s[1]).Tags[0] == "Slimegirl" && unit(s[2]).legs){
+					Entrys.push(
+						choose(["CDOM forces SUB's legs apart.","CSUB blushes when her legs are forced apart by DOM."])+ choose([" CDOMSHORT starts to surge into SUBSHORT, causing her belly to bloat out."," CDOMSHORT shoves herself in head-first as SUBSHORT struggles to stand.","CSUBSHORT starts to moan as DOMSHORT's lower body starts slurping into her depths."," CSUBSHORT thrashes around on the GROUND as her belly fills with DOM."])+ choose([""],[" Nearly half of DOMSHORT gets into the other girl before she's full."," CSUBSHORT's eyes buldge out as she's overfilled with goo."])+ choose([" When SUBSHORT climaxes, DOMSHORT gets sprayed out in a torrent of goop!"," CDOMSHORT starts to wriggle around inside until SUBSHORT cums.
+She oozes out of the quivering girl into a puddle."])
+					)
+				}
 				if(unit(s[1]).Tags[0] == "Froggirl" && unit(s[2]).legs){
 					Entrys.push(
 						choose(["CDOM's tongue latches onto SUB's mound.
 The caught girl whimpers as she's tugged closer.
 DOMSHORT crouches as her quarry arrives.","CDOM hops over to SUB and kneels.","CDOM kneels before SUB and gets between her thighs.","CDOM shoves SUB to the ground before spreading the girls legs."])+